kurator-org/kurator-web/README.md

     $ cd kurator-web
     $ mvn package play2:run

 By default the Play server will listen on port 9000.
-Open http://localhost:9000/hello in your browser after starting the server to test the web application.
+Open http://localhost:9000/ in your browser after starting the server to test the web application.

+#### Stopping the Play server

+Use the play2:stop maven goal to shutdown the Play server.